Home / Super booster / Super and tax / Division 296 super tax explained (including calculator)

 Learn more about the transfer balance cap.

-The change is needed because the value of these pensions for TSB purposes is currently determined only when the pension commences and does not change.
-This renders the current TSB definition unsuitable for the purposes of Division 296, which requires that the annual change in value of accounts is known, to determine taxable earnings.
+The change is needed because the value of these pensions for TSB purposes is currently determined only when the pension starts and does not change.
+This renders the current TSB definition unsuitable for the purposes of Division 296, which requires that the annual change in value of accounts is known.

-As the change in definition will apply across the board, not just to Division 296 tax, it will have broader consequences for other measures that refer to the TSB such as concessional contribution caps and eligibility to use carry-forward concessional contributions.
+Since the change in definition applies across the board, not just to Division 296 tax, it will have broader consequences for other measures that refer to the TSB such as concessional contribution caps and eligibility to use carry-forward concessional contributions.

 How earnings are allocated between members